The UHR Mentoring Scheme

 How to become a mentor

 Mentors will be at HR Director level or senior colleagues recommended by their HR Director who are established in the HE sector, experienced in a leadership role and who are willing to share their expertise and knowledge with HR professionals in other institutions, in a voluntary capacity.
 Those interested in becoming a mentor should contact UHR’s Executive Director who will advise on next steps.
-These include sharing information on aspirations and experience, undertaking mentoring training and committing to ongoing Continuous Professional Development.
+These include completing a Mentor Profile Form, undertaking mentoring training and committing to ongoing Continuous Professional Development.

 UHR holds a growing ‘Register of Mentors’ from which mentors are matched with mentees based on a number of predetermined criteria.

 The first step for the prospective mentee is to discuss with their line manager how a mentoring relationship could support their development needs.
 If it is decided to make an application to be matched with an appropriate UHR Mentor, a Mentee Profile Form and Line Manager Support Form should be completed and submitted to UHR at email@example.com.

 The prospective mentee will be encouraged to work through the Mentee Handbook designed to help them understand more about the mentoring process and how to maximise the benefits from the relationship.

 Once an application has been made, UHR will then, where possible, offer a match with a mentor from the Register of Mentors.
 The mentor and mentee are then introduced to one another.
 There is an expectation that from the outset the mentee will know the overarching focus for the mentoring and what they hope to achieve from the relationship.
 They will also be expected to come to each session with an idea of what they are looking for the individual session to achieve.